ofelcan164/API/sections/files.md

 ]
 ```

-You may limit files returned by keyword using a query parameters, for example:
+You may limit files returned by keyword using query parameters, for example:
 `/api/v2/folders/<folder_id>/files.json?<query_param>=dogs`

-To search all files your library by keyword via the API, obtain the root folder ID (`GET /folders/root.json`), this ID will never change, then call:
+To search all files in your library by keyword via the API, obtain the root folder ID (`GET /folders/root.json`), this ID will never change, then call:
 `/api/v2/folders/<root_folder_id>/files.json?<query_param>=dogs&recursive=true`

-The following filters/query parameters (<query_param>) can be used when requesting a folder's files:
+The following filters/query parameters (*<query_param>*) can be used when requesting a folder's files:

-* `uploaded_after` will filter the files returned to only those that have been uploaded after that date.
+* `uploaded_after` - filters the files returned to only those that have been uploaded after that date.
 The format of the parameter should be: "YYYY-MM-DD HH:MM:SS GMT+00:00".
 You can leave off the timezone information if you are using UTC time, you can leave off time if you want files filtered from the beginning of the day specified (e.g. YYYY-MM-DD)

-* `updated_after` will filter the files returned to only those that have been updated/modified after that date.
+* `updated_after` - filters the files returned to only those that have been updated/modified after that date.
 The date/time should be formatted the same as `uploaded_after`.

-* `file_type_id` will filter the files returned to only those that have the file type id/metadata template of the supplied parameter.
+* `file_type_id` - filters the files returned to only those that have the specified file type/metadata template.

 _**Note:** The above filter parameters can be combined_